 More Dog Breeds and Further Research

-Before you decide to adopt an affenpinscher, be sure to do plenty of research.
+Before you decide to adopt an affenpinscher, do plenty of research.
 Talk to other affenpinscher owners, reputable breeders, and rescue groups to learn more.

 If you’re interested in similar breeds, look into these to compare the pros and cons: